Serpyne/SoccerRobot/README.md

   * if all goes well, after around 10 seconds the gui should open on the laptop and you can control it with the joystick on the top right

 # Features
-- Joystick remote-control
+- Joystick remote control
 - Holonomic wheel system
-- Ball following capabilities
+- Ball-following capabilities

 # To implement:
-- Compass sensor
+- Compass, motion*, and ultrasonic sensors.
 - Attacking and defensive strategies
 - Communication between both robots
 - Second robot script for the other robot which uses two IRs instead of an IR seeker.
+*Still not sure what this means, probably referring to ultrasonic detection of the walls.

 # Flowchart
 ![Flowchart](/assets/img1.png?raw=true "Flowchart")